Information:

 to deteriorate somewhat.

 here on out.
-There are no fewer than 50 separately identifiable albums
+There are no fewer than fifty separately

 gwa 1Aa / b / c